Ready for travelling safe

 Travelling by bus to and from our Edinburgh campus

-Updated details of Lothian bus services and timetables from Sunday 13 September.
+Updated details of Lothian bus services and timetables.
 This includes all information for Heriot-Watt services 25, 34, 35, 45 & N25.
 A pdf map details the revised routes for services 35 and 45 through the campus.

 Visit Lothian Buses Student Portal for further information.